 #GandhiAbovePolitics: How Mahatma influenced people across the globe

 New Delhi, Oct 03: On 30 January 1948 on his way to prayers Mahatma Gandhi was assassinated.
 Mohandas Karamchand Gandhi (Mahatma Gandhi) or Bapu was an extraordinary political strategist.

-He was an influential figure in the history of India and modern Indian political theory who gained international fame for his effective ideologies.
+He was an influential figure in the history of India and modern Indian political theory which gained international fame for his effective ideologies.

 He has influenced generations of politicians outside India, hence public figures and even businessmen from Henry Ford to Martin Luther King Jr to Barack Obama everyone was influenced by his ideologies.

 Though Gandhi has never visited America but this is the only country that has more statues, busts, and memorials of Gandhi in the world.